 The global pandemic has made it a challenging time for everyone.
 While many of us have been confined to our homes, the widespread availability of streaming on-demand content has helped us cope while in isolation.
 Combine this with the introduction of multiple new streaming platforms at the end of 2019, and it’s not surprising that streaming usage has surged this year.

 We are starting to see sports leagues – such as the Bundesliga in Germany and the NBA in the U.S. – return where it is deemed safe, yet not always with fans in the stadium.
 But without fans at the game, the role of live sports broadcasters becomes more important than ever.
-Crowds play an important role in contributing to the atmosphere of live sports either as background or when capturing spectator reactions.
-This loss of sights and sounds will almost certainly have an impact on the experience of someone watching on their favorite device.
+Crowds play an important role in contributing to the atmosphere of live sports as background or capturing spectator reactions.
+This loss of sights and sounds will almost certainly impact the experience of someone watching on their favorite device.

 While the absence of in-venue crowds will undoubtedly change the live sports experience, there’s an opportunity for broadcasters to demonstrate their creativity by finding new ways to keep sports fans streaming the game fully immersed in the action.

-A few months ago, Verizon Media launched research that analyzed live sports consumption viewing habits, and what fans want from services that let them stream live sports.
+A few months ago, Verizon Media launched research that analyzed live sports consumption viewing habits and what fans want from services that let them stream live sports.
 One of the big takeaways was the demand for tailored content packages.
-This becomes increasingly important as leagues restart and increasingly occupy the same time slots as other sports (the NBA will resume play July - October, directly competing with the NFL and MLB, which could also make a return come July).
+This becomes increasingly important as leagues restart and occupy the same time slots as other sports (the NBA will resume play July - October, directly competing with the NFL and MLB, which could also make a return come July).
 With competition for eyeballs at an all-time high, ensuring you’re able to provide sports packages that ensure viewers feel like they’re getting value for money will be more important than ever.